 - 3.1.
+Dartington Church of England Academy admits: - Eligible two-year-olds funded from their second birthday under the 9-23 months working family's eligibility.

-Dartington Church of England Academy admits: - Three-year-olds from their birth date as paid or eligible to 2-year-old funding. - Early Years Education funded three- and four-year-olds from the start of term following their third birthday. - Non-funded three- and four-year-olds from the start of term following their third birthday.
+- Eligible two-year-olds funded from the start of the term following their second birthday families receiving additional government support. - Non-funded two-year-olds from the start of the term from their second birthday. - Early Years Education funded three- and four-year-olds from the start of term following their third birthday. - Non-funded three- and four-year-olds from their third birthday.